| Group | 5 | Melting point | 2477 oC, 4490.6 oF, 2750.15 K |

 Natural abundance

-The main source of this element is in the mineral columbite, which can be found in Canada, Brazil, Australia, Nigeria and elsewhere.
-However, it is commercially prepared as a by-product of tin extraction.
+The main source of this element is the mineral columbite.
+This mineral also contains tantalum and the two elements are mined together.
+Columbite is found in Canada, Brazil, Australia, Nigeria and elsewhere.
+Some niobium is also produced as a by-product of tin extraction.

 Electronegativity (Pauling scale) |